verified_user2026 Verified Data • 832 Local Clinics

 How much do dental implants cost in Arizona?

 In Arizona, dental implants average $4,490.
-This is 7% higher than the national average.
+This is 0% lower than the national average.
 University clinics like A.T.
 Still University Arizona School of Dentistry & Oral Health (ASDOH, Mesa) often offer reduced rates.

 Are there dental grants in Arizona?